For over thirty years the Cine Capri Theatre stood on the corner of 24th Street and Camelback Road in Phoenix, Arizona.

 As fate would have it, my father passed away a few months before the original Cine Capri’s demolition, and I soon found myself as the keeper of the Cine Capri flame.
 Over the years I have spent a great deal of my time and energy to that end.
 So, to mark the twentieth year of my father’s passing, I’ve created this website to tell the story of a unique and special Valley landmark, and my own journey of keeping my father’s legacy alive.

 Gayle Homes Martin, May, 2017

 This website is copyrighted.
-No portion of this website may be distributed or reused, in whole or in part, without the express written consent of Good Oak Press, LLC., P.O.
+No portion of this website, including photos or text, may be distributed or reused, in whole or in part, without the express written consent of Good Oak Press, LLC., P.O.
 Box 12195, Tucson, AZ 85732.

 Copyright © 2018 Good Oak Press, LLC. - All Rights Reserved.